MSJChem - Tutorial videos for IB Chemistry

 Deduction of information about the structural features of a compound from percentage composition data, MS, 1H NMR or IR.

-11.3 1H NMR - how to determine number of peaks in NMR spectrum
+11.3 1H NMR - how to determine number of peaks in NMR spectra

 In this video, I take a look at how to determine the number of peaks on a 1H NMR spectrum of an organic compound by looking at its structure formula.
 Note that I do not cover splitting of the peaks in this video as this covered in the HL part of the syllabus.